danbev/learning-edge-computing/notes/mec.md

 ### MobileEdgeX
-Is a company that was founded by Germany's Deutsche Telecom in 2018.
+Is an Edge Computing company that was founded by Germany's Deutsche Telecom in 2018.

 [Article](https://gulfsouthtowers.com/mobileedgexs-first-public-cloud-edge-network-is-live-with-deutsche-telekom/)
 [Github](https://github.com/mobiledgex)

-I can find a lot of search results for developers.mobiledgex.com, and mobiledgex.com but none of them can be reached.
+I can find a lot of search results for developers.mobiledgex.com, and http://www.mobiledgex.com/ but none of them can be reached.

+I've not been able to find out if they provide any APIs for accessing MEC Host services like RNIS.

 ### AWS WaveLength